earthai-tech/watex/docs/glossary.rst

         this is the case, then the estimator should set the `pairwise` estimator tag as True.

+    Python
+    python-based
+        Python is a programming languages.
+It's used in everything from :term:`machine learning` to building websites and software testing.
+It can be used by developers and non-developers alike.
+It is  also a general-purpose language, which means it’s designed to be used in a range of applications, including data science, :software and web development, automation, and generally getting stuff done.
+        In computers sciences, Python is defined as a high-level, general-purpose, interpreted object-oriented programming language.
+Similar to PERL, Python is a programming language popular among experienced C++ and Java programmers.
+Get further details `here <https://www.python.org/doc/essays/blurb/>`__.

     rectangular
         Data that can be represented as a matrix with :term:`samples` on the first axis and a fixed, finite set of :term:`features` on the second